Should You Buy a Vacation Home? Financial Considerations

 RSUs in your portfolio

 Budgets and the New Year go hand in hand.
-If you already budget, you may review how well you did in 2017 and decide what to do different for 2018.
+If you already budget, you may review how well you did and decide what to do different for 2018.
 If you don’t budget, this may be the time to look at your income and figure out where to start.

 I am a believer in simplicity to get the job done right.
 There are two ways to look at it: top-down or bottom-up.
 If you prefer to start with expenses and where you spend money, check out 3 Steps for Long-Term Budgeting Success.
 If you are interested in starting with total income, keep reading!